Livingston deputies investigating possible attempted abduction; suspect car located, no arrests made

 The car was located later Thursday morning.
 Witnesses said that a man and woman were taken into custody near a Springfield grocery store.

-Deputies said no arrest were made.
+Deputies said no arrests were made.

 Trending News